OpenEarable/open-earable/README.md

 ### Dashboard

-The Open Earable can be directly connected to our [Dashboard](https://github.com/OpenEarable/dashboard).
+OpenEarable can be directly connected to our [Dashboard](https://github.com/OpenEarable/dashboard).

-### EdgeML
+### edge-ml

-Open Earable is seamlessly integrated with [EdgeML](https://edge-ml.org/), an open-source and browser-based toolchain for machine learning on microcontrollers.
+Open Earable is seamlessly integrated with [edge-ml.org](https://edge-ml.org/), an open-source and browser-based toolchain for machine learning on microcontrollers.

 ### BLE Specification